Training Yoga Teachers Since 1998

 - And More!

-(You are eligible to apply if you have studied yoga consistently for a minimum of 1-1/2 years and have an established personal practice.
-It is helpful to have studied at Yoga Haven.
+(You are eligible to apply if you have been consistently practicing yoga for at least 18 months.
+We are not interested in your ability to perform “advanced” poses (arm balances, handstands, etc), we are more concerned with your body awareness and understanding of the basic poses.
 This does not guarantee acceptance.
 You will also be required to have an interview with Betsy Kase, Director of Yoga Haven.)

 Program Schedule & Fees

-$3,600 (Early Bird Special: Apply by April 15 and receive $150 off final payment) Tuition includes unlimited yoga classes at both studios for the duration of the training.
+Teaching Track: $3,650 Tuition includes unlimited yoga classes at both studios for the duration of the training.
+A $2000 deposit is due upon acceptance, and the balance is due the first night of training.
+Your tuition includes a detailed manual, but does not include books/texts for History & Philosophy or Anatomy & Physiology (estimated additional cost of $100).
+Non-Teaching Track: $3,299 Tuition includes unlimited yoga classes at both studios for the duration of the training.
 A $2000 deposit is due upon acceptance, and the balance is due the first night of training.
 Your tuition includes a detailed manual, but does not include books/texts for History & Philosophy or Anatomy & Physiology (estimated additional cost of $100).

 Things to Consider When Selecting a Training...

 Yoga Haven graduates will learn to teach an alignment conscious, vinyasa style class.
-You will understand the fundamentals of poses, and learn to give clear, concise instruction.
+You will understand the fundamentals of poses, and learn to give clear, concise instruction and intelligently sequence a class.
 We stress the importance of making yoga accessible to a wide range of students with understanding of anatomy and thoughtful modifications.
+During the training, you will have the the opportunity to observe and learn from senior teachers with decades of experience.
+This is invaluable as you work towards expanding your practice and finding your voice.

 Can you imagine fitting 4 years of college into 1 year?
 It is similar to fitting a 200 hour training into 1 month.
 Yoga Haven’s program spans 8 months, allowing trainees the time to absorb and integrate the material.
 Teacher training is not like cramming for a test in high school.
 We want to provide you with the time and space for a full and lasting experience.

-The 2018-2019 training cost is $3450.
+The 2019-2020 training cost is $3650.
 This includes 8 months of unlimited yoga classes.
 A comprehensive manual is included.
 The only additional cost is history and philosophy and anatomy books (approx. $100).
+Yes, there are cheaper trainings out there, but none of them have the expertise and reputation that comes with our 20 years of experience.

 Support & Community

 Over the 8 months, trainees form bonds that last long after graduation.
+You become part of the Yoga Haven “Family”.
 Our instructors are passionate about what they teach and want to see you succeed.
-Most trainees report back that far beyond learning to teach yoga, they learn to take yoga off the mat and into their daily lives.
+Beyond the training-specific instructors, you will be matched with an experienced Yoga Haven teacher as a mentor to help hone your teaching skills.
+Trainees report back that far beyond learning to teach yoga, they learn to take yoga off the mat and into their daily lives.
 This training has a deep spiritual component, connecting up why we practice yoga and how it connects back into all aspects of life.

 Owner/Director & Lead Instructor